 But, in the event of an emergency, operation, or any hospitalization, we have public hospitals only.
 I’ve personally been admitted three times to the hospital in L’viv.
 I will say this – my doctors and nurses here have been infinitely more pleasant than the grumpy, mean medical professionals I encountered living in Dnipro (central-eastern Ukraine).
 Also, the rooms where I’ve stayed have been mostly clean.

 However, there are still disadvantages.
 Private hospital rooms are not the norm.
-As I’ve mentioned before, when I had our son, Titus, the recovery room I stayed in for four days was for six women and their newborns, plus caregivers, and it was adjoined to another room, which also had six women, their babies and caregivers.
+When I had our son, Titus, the recovery room I stayed in for four days was for six women and their newborns, plus caregivers, and it was adjoined to another room, which also had six women, their babies and caregivers.
 Rooms typically do not have their own toilets, and running water is usually cold only.
 The patient is responsible to buy all their own medicine and medical supplies.
-Medical equipment is hit or miss – sometimes it’s good, sometimes it’s pretty outdated.
+Medical equipment is hit or miss – sometimes it’s good, sometimes it looks archaic.